 There are several buses companies that ply the Kigali to Gisenyi bus route, Virunga Express, Kigali Coach, Fidelity etc. However, I had read about Ritco.
 I used them and they were quite impressive.
 The bus was very comfortable, had enough leg room and also had charging ports that worked perfectly!
 I totally recommend them.

 From my Airbnb Apartment, I took a moto (motorcycle) to the Nyabugogo Bus Park.
 At the park, I encountered a bit of language barrier issue but luckily for me one of the attendant at the Park helped me out.
 I bought my ticket from Ritco Limited which costed me 3, 300 Rwandan Francs and was soon on my way.
 The bus stopped thrice to drop off passengers, for passengers to buy things and to pick up more passengers.

 The trip took about 4hours including stops.
 I alighted before the bus got to the station in Gisenyi because my hotel Kivu Peace Hotel was on the route.
-The hotel was pretty basic and if you are on a budget, is not a bad idea for 20,000RWF.
-If you however have more to spend on accommodation, Inzu Lodge is not a bad idea. the which oversees the lake.
+The hotel was pretty basic and if you are on a budget, it is not a bad idea for 20,000RWF.
+If you however have more to spend on accommodation, Inzu Lodge is not a bad idea.
+This oversees the lake.